-Trudeau says Senate must deal with senator who had sex with a teenager
+Government Senate leader urges senator Don Meredith to step down

-The Opposition leader in the Senate is urging Conservative Sen. Don Meredith to resign his seat after engaging in a sexual relationship with a 16-year-old girl.
+The government leader in the Senate is urging Conservative Sen. Don Meredith to resign his seat after engaging in a sexual relationship with a 16-year-old girl.

 Senate ethics officer Lyse Ricard says Meredith violated the chamber’s code of ethics in his relationship with a vulnerable young woman.

-Fellow Conservative Sen. Peter Harder, the party’s leader in the upper chamber, wants Meredith to resign, calling his conduct disturbing, unacceptable and an affront to Canadian standards of decency.
+Independent Liberal Sen. Peter Harder, the party’s leader in the upper chamber, wants Meredith to resign, calling his conduct disturbing, unacceptable and an affront to Canadian standards of decency.

 Ricard says in a report this week that Meredith failed to uphold the “highest standards of dignity inherent to the position of senator” and acted in a way that could damage the Senate.